drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

     $ TCD1304Controller.py

 The controller should open a grahics window.
-The desktop will look something like this:
+The desktop will look something like this (this is from an earlier instrument with similar software):

 <p align="center">
 <img src="Images/TCD1304_desktop.jpg" width="60%">